-I like to describe Prismata as a fusion of chess (deep, deterministic strategy), Starcraft (sci-fi wargame flavor with many common ideas such as economy versus attack), and Dominion (creating variance through a randomly-generated but symmetric pool of purchasable units).
+I like to describe Prismata as a fusion of chess (deep, turn-based deterministic strategy with no hidden information), Starcraft (sci-fi wargame flavor with many common ideas such as economy versus attack), and Dominion (creating variance through a randomly-generated but symmetric set of purchasable units).
 Basically, each player starts with a handful of economic units and must destroy all enemy units to win.
 You do this by buying units that produce attack.
 Attackers don't work the way they do in RTS games though.
 Instead of being loose units that head to the enemy base and tangle with enemy attackers until one of them dies, attackers stay on your side of the board, safely attacking without ever risking themselves.
 To avoid losing vulnerable units, the enemy must devote some of their economy to buying blockers to take the hits.
 So an attacker can be thought of as negative economy for your opponent.
 Due to that, attackers and economic units are directly comparable.
 That might sound like it breaks the game because either economy is more efficient and so the game never ends, or attackers are more efficient and so there's no reason to ever grow your economy.
 But Prismata has a brilliant solution to that dilemma.
 It's the mechanic called "absorb".

 Basically, due to the way assigning damage works, the first couple attackers you make do next to nothing, while the ones you make for the rest of the game are highly efficient compared to economy.
 But the number of attackers that can be absorbed is a flat integer, and doesn't depend on how big anyone's economy is.
 The result is that if you go straight for attack when the game starts, getting just a couple of attackers out costs you several turns of production, and so this "absorb barrier" is a huge obstacle.
 But if you wait until you have a big economy to start making attackers, you can pump out several per turn, making the absorb barrier less significant.
 So the optimal strategy is to grow your economy at first, until you have the amount where the increased efficiency of attackers starts to just barely outweigh the drawback of being absorbed.
-If you wait until it outweighs it easily then your opponent will go just a little bit sooner than you and have the advantage.
+If you wait until it far outweighs it then your opponent will go just a little bit sooner than you and have the advantage.
 It's just beautifully elegant.

 The game is also very well-balanced, and has really good unit design.
 Let's just look at Drake for an example: